A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Quantum Harmonic Balance Approach to the Diagrammatic Perturbation Method

 and they should be understood as the off-resonant excitation traveling in the opposite direction compared with those in \cref{eq:order-2-eta}.

-At this order, each fast-oscillating diagram in \cref{eq:order-1-sum} yields an input constituting \tikzpic{-11}{figsv5_small/notation/eta_small.pdf} and also the corresponding conjugate input constituting \tikzpic{-11}{figsv5_small/notation/etas_small.pdf}.
-Once all of them are determined with the above procedure, one is ready to explicitly draw the mixing processes resulting from the second multinomial expansion in \cref{eq:eom-diagram-order2}.
+At order 1, each off-resonant diagram (at frequency $\omega_\text{out}\ne\omega_o^\prime$) in \cref{eq:order-1-sum} yields an input constituting \!\tikzpic{-10}{figsv6_small/notation/eta_bare_small} and also the corresponding conjugate input constituting \!\tikzpic{-10}{figsv6_small/notation/etas_bare_small}.
+Once all of them are determined with the above procedure, one is ready to explicitly draw the mixing processes resulting from the $g_3$ multinomial expansion in \cref{eq:eom-diagram-order2}.
 For example, a mixing process involving the first diagram in \cref{eq:order-2-etas} as an input is evaluated as

-The diagram in \cref{eq:order2-term1} should be understood as a graphical representation of cascaded mixers, whose output is marked by the phase-offset\tikzpic{-8}{figsv5_small/notation/eiwt_small.pdf}.
+The diagram in \cref{eq:order2-term1} should be understood as a graphical representation of cascaded mixers, whose output is that of the 3-wave mixer at the top.
 Such a diagram is evaluated in the same way as those shown in order one and starting from the output of the diagram; this is illustrated by the first line in right-hand side of \cref{eq:order2-term1}.

-Similar to \cref{eq:unabridged-order1}, a bare diagram involving off-resonant excitations can also be represented in the expanded form.
+Similarly to \cref{eq:unabridged-order1}, a bare diagram involving off-resonant excitations can also be represented in the expanded form.
 Specifically, following the same rules discussed in \cref{subsec:order-1}, \cref{eq:order2-term1} can be rewritten as

 and with each diagram evaluated explicitly the above equation reads